If you need an easy recipe for chewy and soft gingerbread cookies from scratch, you’ve come to the right place!

 - 2 teaspoons baking soda

 - Add honey, molasses, brown sugar and butter to a small pot.
 Heat over medium heat until sugar has dissolved and is liquid, 5-10 minutes.
-Cool for 15 minutes.
+Cool for 10 - 15 minutes.

-Into a large bowl sift together flour, gingerbread spice mix and baking soda.
+- Into a large bowl, sift together flour, gingerbread spice mix and baking soda.
 Stir in the warm honey mixture until a sticky dough forms.
 Wrap in foil and refrigerate at least 2 hours and up to overnight.

-When ready to bake, allow the dough to come to room temperature.
-Preheat the oven to 320°F. Roll out the dough on a floured surface to about 1/3 inch thick and cut out cookies.
+- When ready to bake, allow the dough to come to room temperature.
+Preheat the oven to 320°F. Roll out the dough on a floured surface to about 1/3 inch - 1/2 inch thick and cut out cookies.
 Bake in the preheated oven for 10-15 minutes (depending on the size of your cookie cutter.
 Do not overbake or they will be too tough!).
 Cool on a wire rack before decorating and storing in cookie jars.